davidhay/products/README.md

 I used `Wiremock` to simulate the actual product server for Integration Tests where stub files define __canned__ responses.

-I do not store the api key in my code - I've treated it like a secret.
-The script `runApplication.sh` will prompt for the api key and pass it to the application via the environmental variable `API_KEY`.

 I copied information from
 [this web page](https://www.schemecolor.com/color-names-supported-on-all-web-browsers.php) to create the `colorToRgb.properties` file - see `RgbColorLookup`